+Academics (Check Category)

+Science Fair Biological Sciences Science Fair: Physical Sciences

+Name State

+School City

-Academics (Check Category) Science Fair Biological Sciences Science Fair: Physical Sciences Name State School City Description/Title of Project ☐ Junior High ☐ Senior High (Check one) Factors Evaluated Comments Points Creativity and Scientific Thought (20 pts.)
-1. Is the project unique?
-Is the approach practical and is the apparatus and/or testing method appropriate?
+Description/Title of Project

+Factors Evaluated Comments Points Creativity and Scientific Thought Is the project unique?
+Is the approach practica and is the apparatus and/or testing method appropriate?
 Is the procedure well thought through and is the hypothesis testable?
-Is the project realistic and the solution beneficial?
-Research and Experimentation (30 pts.)
+Is the project realistic and the solution beneficial testable is the project realistic and the solution beneficial testable. ihe (20 pts.)
+Research and Experimentation 1.
 Did the student conduct enough background research to be qualified to conduct the experiment?
-Was sufficient data collected?
+2. Was sufficient data collected?
 Does the data appear to be accurate and realistic?
-Was the experiment controlled, repeated, and/or did it contain sufficient population to yield accurate results?
-Presentation and Documentation (25 pts.)
-1. Does the Logbook contain sufficient information in order to reconstruct the project?
-Does the presentation of material and/or student interview reflect a well-balanced knowledge of the project?
-Does the research paper meet all requirements?
-Are all required and applicable forms complete?
-Thoroughness and Technical Skill (15 pts.)
-1. Are all areas of the project thoroughly covered and discussed?
-Is the apparatus or testing procedure wellconstructed and did the student do his own work?
-Does the student have recommendations as to further or alternate methods to do additional projects based on the results?
-Clarity and Dramatic Value (10 pts.)
-1. Is the presentation clear and easy to follow?
-Are the conclusions and findings appropriately presented?
-Is the presentation professional in appearance and appropriate for the project?

-Statement of Originality

-I certify that this project is my own original and authentic work and that I received no help in completing this project other than general instruction and supervision.
+3. Was the experiment controlled, repeated, and did it contain sufficient population to yield accurate results?
+(30 pts.)
+Presentation and Documentation Does the Logbook contain sufficient information order to reconstruct the project?
+Does the presentation of material and/or studienterview reflect a well-balanced knowledge the project?
+Does the research paper meet all requirement Are all required and applicable forms completed to the project of the project of ent of s?
+(25 pts.)
+Thoroughness and Technical Skill 1.
+Are all areas of the project thoroughly covere and discussed?
+2. Is the apparatus or testing procedure well- constructed and did the student do his own we 3.
+Does the student have recommendations as to further or alternate methods to do additional projects based on the results? ork?
+(15 pts.)
+Clarity and Dramatic Value 1.
+Is the presentation clear and easy to follow?
+A the conclusions and findings appropriately presented?
+2. Is the presentation professional in appearance appropriate for the project?
+3. Is the information correctly presented and is o presented in a correct, easy-to-follow manner e and data (10 pts.)
+Statement of Originality I certify that this project is my own original and authentic work and that I received no help in completing this project other than general instruction and supervision.
+Point Totals 100-87: 1 rating 86-69: 2 rating 68-51: 3 rating 50-below: 4 rating Total (100 possible points) I